 Like candidates for all other political parties, our Green Party candidates must collect signatures from voters in order to actually appear on the ballot.
-We must therefore collect a minimum number of signatures by July 15th in order to meet state filing deadlines, so we need volunteers to help!
+Unlike the Democratic and Republican parties, we generally must collect many more signatures but do get a longer timeline to do so.
+We must therefore collect a minimum number of signatures (depending on the office) and submit them by August 1st each year in order to meet state filing deadlines, so we need volunteers to help!

 Find out more about current candidates on our Candidates page.